bentley-historical-library/UMich_HathiTrust_Pub_Summaries/README.md

 ##Setup
 The script requires __python 2.7__ and one third-part python module, __naturalsort__, which you'll need to install for the program to run.
-Running the following from a command-line prompt should do the trick:
+Running the following from a command-line prompt should get it up and running:

 ```
 pip install naturalsort
 ```

 ##Using the script
-To use, open a commmand-line prompt, navigate to the script's directory, and run the following
+To use, open a commmand-line prompt, navigate to the script's directory, and run it, pointing it to an original HathiTrust metadata dump ```txt.gz file```.
+The command should look like this:

 Windows:

 ```
-python .\htpubsummarizer.py C:\path\to\hathitrust\metadata\file\filename.txt.gz
+python htpubsummarizer.py C:\path\to\hathitrust\metadata\file\filename.txt.gz
 ```

 Mac: